top of page

 For a raceway filled with history (the track regularly hosts NASCAR, IMSA, and others, and has also hosted the likes of IndyCar and Formula 1 in the past), you cannot help but feel like you’re witnessing history come alive at this SVRA weekend.

-Unfortunately, this year saw the removal of the annual vintage festival in downtown Watkins Glen, including the historic car reenactment on the old course, as well as a massively decreased car count from the vintage races as well.
+2025 saw the return of the annual vintage festival in downtown Watkins Glen, including the historic car reenactment on the old course.
+Unfortunately this came at the cost of the Trans Am series, leading a massively decreased car count from the vintage races, with just SVRA and IGT on the docket.

 Neighborhood 4